 "Further large, long-term prospective studies are needed to confirm our results (before suggesting a routine liver ultrasound examination in all patients with type 1 diabetes to better predict the future development of CKD)," the authors write.

-Explore further: NAFLD independently linked to cardiovascular disease
+Explore further: Fatty liver linked to increased risk of diabetic kidney disease

 Full Text (subscription or payment may be required)